Planning Foundational Learning for the School Community

 Engage all members of the school community in foundational learning opportunities to help them understand their role in schoolwide SEL.

 Commitment to schoolwide SEL is a long-term process in which all members of the school community internalize the critical place of SEL in each student’s education and build a shared understanding of their role in fostering SEL (Hall & Hord, 2015).
 Once assembled, the SEL team can create opportunities for key stakeholders to gain foundational knowledge of SEL.

 It is recommended that foundational learning opportunities take place early in the school year or soon after prioritizing schoolwide SEL.
 Many schools begin with a one-hour presentation during an all-staff meeting or at department and grade-level team meetings.
-An SEL 101 sample introductory presentation and a presentation on SEL supporting research have been provided here to help get the team started.
+An SEL 101 sample introductory presentation and video and a presentation on SEL supporting research have been provided here to help get the team started.

 If you have already begun providing foundational learning opportunities, reflect on these questions to identify areas for continuous improvement:

 Are foundational SEL learning opportunities provided for all school staff in the first year of implementation?